igorskyflyer/file-formats/adbt/README.md

 > ❗ Unlike the previous 2 variables, this is a compiler-behaviour variable only, it controls which versioning system to use for the exported filter list file, thus you cannot use it a header file for substitution.

+> 💫 Versioning can also be set via the `--versioning` flag of the `Aria` compiler, see the [official documentation](https://github.com/igorskyflyer/npm-adblock-aria-compiler#versioning) of it.

 <br>

 Available options are: